adem-rimpapa/img-classification-adversarial-examples/README.md

 # img-classification-adversarial-examples
-A repository containing examples of adversarial machine learning for image classification in PyTorch
+A repository containing examples of adversarial machine learning for image classification in PyTorch.